ena-infrastructure/specifications/ena-oauth2-chaining.md

 In this example:

-- The `sub` claim identifies the end-user (user-1234).
+- The `sub` claim identifies the end-user (user-1234) and the `acr` claim tells under which authentication context class the user was authenticated.
-- The `client_id` claim identifies https://api1.example.com, the protected resource acting as a client in the token exchange.
+- The `client_id` claim identifies `https://api1.example.com`, the protected resource acting as a client in the token exchange.
 - The first `sub` claim under the `act` claim is also `https://api1.example.com`, and therefore always equals the `client_id`.
 - The nested `sub` claim under the `act` claim identifies `https://app.example.com`, the original client application.
 - The `aud` claim identifies `https://api2.example.com`, the downstream protected resource.